yahongie2014/PentavalueTask/README.md

 # PentavalueTask
 ## Summary
 This project is structured using SOLID principles and follows the ``MVC pattern``.
-It is a lightweight ``Micro Frame Work`` inspired by the architecture of Laravel, built natively in PHP with adherence to the PSR-4 autoloading standard.
+It is a lightweight ``Micro Frame Work`` inspired by the architecture of Laravel built by me, built natively in PHP with adherence to the PSR-4 autoloading standard.
 The frontend design is AI-assisted, but the structure, logic, and code are proudly handcrafted by me. 😊